aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_config.md

       --redis-key string            redis key file location, if using redis as cache backend --redis-tls                   enable redis TLS with public certificates, if using redis as cache backend --registry-token string       registry token
-  -s, --severity string             severities of security issues to be displayed (comma separated) (default "UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL")
+      --report string               specify a report format for the output. (all,summary) (default "all") -s, --severity string             severities of security issues to be displayed (comma separated) (default "UNKNOWN,LOW,MEDIUM,HIGH,CRITICAL")
       --skip-dirs strings           specify the directories where the traversal is skipped --skip-files strings          specify the file paths to skip traversal